Personalized Two-sided Dose Interval: Methodology

 where $\Psi_\epsilon$ and $\Phi_\epsilon$ are truncated hinge-type functions:

-Here, $\epsilon>0$ is a bandwidth parameter where $\Psi_\epsilon$ and $\Phi_\epsilon$ converge to the indicator functions as $\epsilon$ converges to zero.
-Importantly, the truncated hinge-type functions used in $\loss_\sur$ ensure that the loss function is bounded, making it robust to noisy training data \citep{Wu2007, Chen2016}.
-Furthermore, the ERM estimator using the surrogate indicator function converges to the optimal PDI when $\epsilon$ is chosen appropriately; see Section \ref{sec:theory} for details.
+Here, $\epsilon>0$ is a bandwidth parameter where $\Psi_\epsilon$ and $\Phi_\epsilon$ converge to the indicator functions as $\epsilon$ goes to zero; an appropriate choice of $\epsilon$ is discussed in Section \ref{sec:theory}.
+As depicted in the Figure \ref{Fig-surrogate}, $\Psi_{\epsilon}$ and $\Phi_{\epsilon}$ are continuous functions that approximate $\ind \{f_L(\bX) \leq f_U(\bX) \}$ and $\ind\{ A \in [f_L(\bX), f_U(\bX)] \}$, respectively.
+These continuous approximations enable the use of computationally efficient algorithms, such as gradient-based iterative methods, one of which we implement later in this section.
+Additionally, the truncated hinge-type functions used in $\loss_\sur$ ensure that the loss function is bounded, making it robust to noisy training data \citep{Wu2007, Chen2016}.